 7. Set Goals and Be Transparent

 97% of workers believe that teams fail when their objectives are not aligned.
-Set goals to change their mindset and share them as often as possible.
+So set goals to change their mindset and share them as often as possible.

 Your common goal helps them understand the vision.
 Conduct regular meetings and discussions to help them understand the richness of their roles.
 This will help your team achieve maximum productivity and consistency.